Severe Thunderstorm Warning issued for Cherokee, Ida, Plymouth, Woodbury by NWS - News Break

 Severe Thunderstorm Warning issued for Cherokee, Ida, Plymouth, Woodbury by NWS

-Effective: 2021-06-22 18:24:00 CDT Expires: 2021-06-22 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This is a dangerous storm.
-Prepare immediately for large destructive hail capable of producing significant damage.
-People outside should move to shelter inside a strong building, and stay away from windows.
-To report severe weather, contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in Sioux Falls.
-Target Area: Cherokee; Ida; Plymouth; Woodbury The National Weather Service in Sioux Falls has issued a * Severe Thunderstorm Warning for Southwestern Cherokee County in northwestern Iowa Northeastern Woodbury County in west central Iowa Southeastern Plymouth County in northwestern Iowa Northwestern Ida County in west central Iowa * Until 700 PM CDT. * At 624 PM CDT, a severe thunderstorm was located near Kingsley, or 14 miles southeast of Le Mars, moving southeast at 30 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
+Effective: 2021-06-22 18:09:00 CDT Expires: 2021-06-22 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
+Seek shelter inside a well-built structure.
+Stay away from windows.
+Target Area: Cherokee; Ida; Plymouth; Woodbury The National Weather Service in Sioux Falls has issued a * Severe Thunderstorm Warning for Southwestern Cherokee County in northwestern Iowa Northeastern Woodbury County in west central Iowa Eastern Plymouth County in northwestern Iowa Northwestern Ida County in west central Iowa * Until 645 PM CDT. * At 609 PM CDT, a severe thunderstorm was located near Remsen, or 8 miles southeast of Le Mars, moving southeast at 30 mph.
+HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Pierson around 640 PM CDT.
-Washta around 645 PM CDT.
-Correctionville around 650 PM CDT.
-HAIL...1.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Kingsley around 625 PM CDT.
+Pierson around 635 PM CDT.
+Correctionville, Quimby and Washta around 645 PM CDT.
+Other locations impacted by this severe thunderstorm include Oyens.
+HAIL...1.25IN WIND...60MPHalerts.weather.gov